lucashfreitas/blog-lucasfsantos/content/posts/2020-02-09-good-pratices-to-develop-a-good-solid-web-api-architecture.md

 I have been working for Web Api's for the last years and I **have** seemed projects lacking a well-defined architecture which results in more bugs, more time to develop new features, and more time for new developers to understand the code.

-I will **not cover** all the differences between all possible architectures/frameworks & cases because I don't believe there is a "magic" architecture that would fit for all cases, I believe instead that a good architectural decision should be based on each project needs/timeline and the team skills.
+I will **not cover** all the differences between all possible architectures/frameworks & cases as I don't believe there is a "magic" architecture that would fit for all cases, I believe instead that a good architectural decision should be based on each project needs/timeline and the team skills.
 I like to think about how it will improve team productivity and make the code less buggy and easy to maintain.

 One of the questions I ask my self when starting to develop a new project is:

 > If I need to fix some bug & implement some changes, how easy/guessable is to identify where exactly I need to go to fix this bug?
 Which folder, which file, which method, which line of code?

-As developers, we know that it saves a lot of time when we starting to work in a new project and it's clear the way the folder structures & code is organized and makes our life really easier to fix bugs and add new features.
+As developers, we know how good is to work in a project with a clear architecture, where the folder structures and the code are organized in a intuitive and easy way!
+It saves time and money!

-Even though What I will say across this articles might not make sense for all cases and you might see production systems using a different approach, by the way, we have many interesting topics and architectures to discuss as for example DDD, CQRS & Event Sourcing, but hopefully, I will talk about them in a separated blog post.
+What I mean with this post might not make sense for all cases and you might see production systems using a different approach, by the way, we have many interesting topics and architectures to discuss as for example DDD, CQRS & Event Sourcing, but hopefully, I will talk about them in a separated blog post.

 In this short post, I will focus mainly on giving an idea/mindset of view/separate the HTTP Layer/Controllers vs Business Roles (Services, Domains).
 So this tip will be most related to traditional **`WEB API MVC**FRAMEWORKS.` Does not matter if you are developing it using  Ruby, C#, Java, or Javascript, for example, the concept can be applied to different languages and frameworks.